-Whether you’re a serious athlete or recreational exerciser, it’s important to make sure you get the right amount of water before, during and after exercising.
-Water regulates your body temperature, lubricates joints and helps transport nutrients for energy and health.
-If you’re not properly hydrated, your body will be unable to perform at its highest level, and you may experience fatigue, muscle cramps, dizziness or more serious symptoms.
+Whether you’re a serious athlete or a recreational exerciser, it’s important to make sure you get the right amount of water before, during, and after exercise.
+Water regulates your body temperature and lubricates your joints.
+It also helps transport nutrients to give you energy and keep you healthy.
+If you’re not properly hydrated, your body can’t perform at its highest level.
+You may experience fatigue, muscle cramps, dizziness, or more serious symptoms.

-The American Council on Fitness has suggested the following basic water intake guidelines for people doing moderate- to high-intensity exercise:
+The American Council on Exercise has suggested the following basic guidelines for drinking water before, during, and after exercise:

 - Drink 17 to 20 ounces of water 2 to 3 hours before you start exercising